jo-hoe/whisper-make/README.md

 ## Installation

-Ensure you have [make](https://gnuwin32.sourceforge.net/packages/make.htm) installed.
+Make sure you have [make](https://gnuwin32.sourceforge.net/packages/make.htm) installed.

 - for an installation with CUDA support run